ROODI: Reconstructing Occluded Objects with Denoising Inpainters: Method

 When extracting objects from a scene, not all parts of the objects are visible---some parts may be occluded by other objects in the scene, or at the very least, they would be touching the ground.
 Interestingly, while occlusion exists, when reconstructing full scenes, as a byproduct, occluded areas can be easily identified.
 We thus find these occluded areas in our object-specific model and inpaint them with an off-the-shelf inpainting model.

-\paragraph{Occlusion reasoning.} Specifically, to identify occluded areas, we look into the depth maps, one rendered using the object-centric 3D Gaussians and the other using the full scene 3D Gaussians.
+\customparagraph{Occlusion reasoning.} Specifically, to identify occluded areas, we look into the depth maps, one rendered using the object-centric 3D Gaussians and the other using the full scene 3D Gaussians.
 We then compare the two depth maps and mark pixels where the full scene is closer to the camera than the target object as to-be-inpainted pixels.
 We therefore define the mask $\mathbf m$ denoting occluded areas as:

-where $\mathbbm{1}$ again is the indicator function applied elementwise, and $\mathbf{d}_{\text{scene}}\in\real^{H\times W}$ and $\mathbf{d}_{\text{object}}\in\real^{H\times W}$ are the rendered depth maps of the full scene and the target object, respectively.
+where $\mathds{1}$ again is the indicator function applied elementwise, and $\mathbf{d}_{\text{scene}}\in\real^{H\times W}$ and $\mathbf{d}_{\text{object}}\in\real^{H\times W}$ are the rendered depth maps of the full scene and the target object, respectively.
 As this mask can sometimes be unreliable due to reconstruction errors, we relax the mask to account for errors via morphological opening as shown in \cref{fig:mask} with a $17\times 17$ kernel.
 Note that the mask, shown as solid white, also contains the background.
 This allows the inpainter to also clean up the borders of the object.

-\paragraph{Inpainting.} To inpaint occluded areas, we generate four random camera views for each object, with the object centered and captured from various angles.
-To maintain multi-view consistency, following~\cite{weber2024nerfiller}, we arrange these four renderings into a $2 \times 2$ grid view and provide them to the inpainter simultaneously.
-With the occlusion masks for each view from \cref{eq:mask}, we use an off-the-shelf inpainting diffusion model, ``SD-XL Inpainting 0.1'' ~\cite{diffusers-inpainting}, which is modified and finetuned from SDXL~\cite{podell2023sdxl}.
+\customparagraph{Inpainting.} To inpaint occluded areas, we generate four random camera views for each object, with the object centered.
+To maintain multi-view consistency, following NeRFiller~\cite{weber2024nerfiller}, we arrange these four renderings into a $2 \times 2$ grid view and provide them to the inpainter simultaneously.
+With the occlusion masks for each view from \cref{eq:mask}, we use an off-the-shelf inpainting diffusion model, ``SD-XL Inpainting 0.1'' ~\shortcite{diffusers-inpainting}, which is modified and finetuned from SDXL~\cite{podell2023sdxl}.
 We do not use any prompts for the inpainter.
 The inpainting outcome, with our mask, provides enhancements as shown in \cref{fig:mask}.
 We aggregate these enhancements into the object-centric Gaussians via training, which we detail next.

-\paragraph{Training with inpainted images.} We then further train the object-centric 3DGS with the resulting four inpainted views.
+\customparagraph{Training with inpainted images.} We then further train the object-centric 3DGS with the resulting four inpainted views.
 Similar to the original 3DGS training, we rely on the $\mathcal{L}_1$ loss to guide each pixel.
 However, we do not use the D-SSIM loss as we find it to be harmful as inpainting results are not always perfect.
-Instead, we use a perceptual loss to guide the inpainting process as in \citet{reconfusion}:
+Instead, we use a perceptual loss to guide the inpainting process as in ReconFusion~\cite{reconfusion}:

 where $\lambda_{L_1-Inpaint}$ and $\lambda_{Perc}$ are hyperparameters balancing the two losses, and $\mathcal{L}_{Perceptual}$ is the perceptual distance~\cite{zhang2018unreasonable}.
 We finetune the object-centric 3DGS for a total of 100 iterations, using the original image (the full scene) every iteration and the inpainted images every other iteration, to prevent inpainting from causing our reconstructions to drift away too much from the original object.